Ha-L0/Ha-L0.github.io/_posts/2023-01-12-[H4]-Proving-Grounds-Play-VULNHUB-Ha-natraj.md

 ...
 ```

-Now we restart the `apache2` service as we are allowed to do it via `sudo`.
+Now we restart the `apache2` service.
 ```bash
 www-data@ubuntu:/etc/apache2$ sudo /bin/systemctl restart apache2
 ```

 As soon as we do this our reverse shell gets terminated.
-Lets get a new connect from the server.
+Lets get a new reverse shell.

 ### start listener on the attackers machine
 ```bash